Efficiently Coloring the Intersection of a General Matroid and Combinatorial Matroids: Introduction

-\textbf{Generalized Edmonds’ Algorithm.} In Section~\ref{sec:prelim} we explain one of the two main components in the design of the algorithm that establishes Theorem \ref{thm:main}, namely a modest generalization of Edmonds' algorithm, which we call the Generalized Edmonds' Algorithm.
+\textbf{Generalized Edmonds’ Algorithm.} In Section~\ref{sec:prelim} we explain one of the two main components in the design of the algorithm that establishes Theorem \ref{thm:main}, namely a modest generalization of Edmonds' algorithm, which we call Generalized Edmonds' Algorithm.
+We emphasize that Generalized Edmonds' Algorithm is essentially a known algorithm and the generalization follows directly from Lemma 13.1.11 in~\cite{FRANK20121875}.
+However, the definitions and algorithm description in Section \ref{sec:prelim} will be important for understanding our matroid intersection coloring algorithm in Section \ref{sec:alg}.

 One issue with building on Edmonds' algorithm to color multiple matroids, is that it is easy to construct instances where augmenting along the shortest path $P$ in Edmonds digraph for matroid $M_1$ will not produce a feasible coloring with respect to the other matroids.
 Thus we need greater flexibility with respect to how matroid $M_1$ can be recolored.
-Upon closer examination of the standard proof of correctness for Edmonds algorithm~\cite{schrijver_book}, one can observe that it is sufficient that $P$ is what we will call a color-chordless path, which is roughly a path where there is no chord/shortcut between vertices that involve the same color.
+Upon closer examination of the standard proof of correctness for Edmonds' algorithm~\cite{schrijver_book}, one can observe that it is sufficient that $P$ is what we will call a color-chordless path, which is roughly a path where there is no chord/shortcut between vertices that involve the same color.
 A shortest path, as it has no chords, is trivially a color-chordless path.
-Thus our Generalized Edmonds' Algorithm augments along an arbitrary color-chordless path on each iteration, giving us greater flexibility when trying to adapt the algorithm to coloring multiple matroids.
+The Generalized Edmonds' Algorithm augments along an arbitrary color-chordless path on each iteration, giving us greater flexibility when trying to adapt the algorithm to coloring multiple matroids.

 \textbf{Our Matroid Intersection Coloring Algorithm.} In Section~\ref{sec:alg} we design and analyze the algorithm that establishes Theorem \ref{thm:main}.
 At a high level, our algorithm finds a color-chordless path $P$ in the Edmonds digraph for matroid $M_1$ that is suffix-feasible with respect to each of the partition matroids $M_2, \ldots, M_k$.
 The path $P$ is suffix-feasible with respect to a matroid $M_i$ if iteratively augmenting along $P$ (as in Edmonds' algorithm) results in a sequence of recolorings where each recoloring is unfettered in $M_i$ \emph{at the time of the recoloring}.
 To accomplish this, the algorithm first constructs a subgraph $H$ of the Edmonds digraph $G$ for $M_1$, such that in $H$ every source-sink path is a color-chordless path in $G$.
 The algorithm then finds a source-sink path $P$ within $H$, that is suffix-feasible with respect to each of the partition matroids $M_2, \dots, M_k$, using an iterative greedy algorithm.